SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager/README.md

 ## Hooks installation
 Copy hook jar to hooks folder (`<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor/eclipse/plugins/hooks`) and enforce hooks reloading from the settings page or restart Polarion.
+By default, newly added hooks are disabled and must be enabled manually.

 ## Upgrade